robsiegwart/metk/README.md

 60200
 ```

 ### Shapes

-Classes to define and retrive steructural shapes and obtain derived properties.
+Classes to define and retrieve structural shapes and obtain derived properties.

 Structural shapes as defined in the AISC Shapes Database:
 - `W`